 Father Taylor holds a B.S. in Mechanical Engineering from North Carolina State University and an M.S. in Mechanical Engineering with a concentration in robotics and vehicle design from Stanford University.
 He worked as an automotive performance and design engineer for Michelin Tire Company before entering seminary.
 He earned his M.Div. from the General Theological Seminary of the Episcopal Church in New York City in 2009.

-Jemonde is married to Kierson Leigh Taylor.
-They are the proud parents of two children.
+He is married to Kierson Leigh Taylor, and they are the proud parents of two children.
 Learn more at his website, www.jemonde.com.

 Pakita Ames is the CEO/founder of Ames Tax & Accounting Service.
 Pakita is an Enrolled Agent (EA), a federally-licensed tax practitioner who may represent taxpayers before the IRS to handle collections, audits and appeals.
 She has earned a B.S. in Finance from Hampton University and a Master’s of Business Administration (MBA) from the University of North Carolina at Chapel Hill.
 She is also a Certified QuickBooks Online ProAdvisor with over ten years of Corporate Accounting & Finance experience.